ashwinreddy/blog/_notes/Public/Evolution.md

 ---
-title: "Evolution"
+title: "evolution"
 feed: hide
 ---

-Evolution is a theory of biology established by [[Darwin]].
+evolution is a theory of biology established by [[charles darwin]].